Spinning wheel: Single drive

-If the tension band was extremely tight and the bobbin could not rotate at all, yarn would be taken up onto the bobbin by the rotation of the flyer constantly at a rate of one wrap per revolution of the flyer.
-In practice, the tension is set such that the bobbin can slip, but with some drag, generating the differential rate of rotation between the flyer and the bobbin.
-This drag is the force which winds new yarn onto the bobbin.

-While the spinner is making new yarn, the bobbin and the flyer turn in unison, driven by the single drive band.
-When the spinner feeds the yarn onto the bobbin, the drag on the flyer slows it and thus the yarn winds on.
-The tighter the tension band is, the more pull on the yarn, because the more friction the bobbin has to overcome to turn in sync with the flyer.
+A single drive wheel set up in Scotch tension has one drive band connecting the drive wheel to the flyer.
+The spinning drive wheel turns the flyer and, via friction with the flyer shaft, the bobbin.
+A short tension band, or brake band, adds drag to the bobbin such that when the spinner loosens their tension on the newly spun yarn, the bobbin and flyer spin relative to each other and the yarn is wound onto the bobbin.
+A tighter tension band increases relative torque and 'pulls' the yarn onto the bobbin more forcefully; a looser tension band 'pulls' the yarn more gently.
+Generally, the tension band is tighter for spinning thicker yarn or yarn with less twist, and looser for spinning thinner yarn or yarn with more twist.

+For a single drive wheel set up in Irish tension, or 'bobbin lead', the drive band drives the bobbin and the tension band brakes the flyer.
+Some wheels can be set up in either single drive configuration, others only one.
+Additionally some wheels can be set up either in double drive or single drive.

 Upright style

-When the spindle or flyer is located above the wheel, rather than off to one side, the wheel is said to be an upright wheel.
-This type of wheel is often more compact, thus easier to store.
+When the spindle or flyer is located above the wheel, rather than off to one side, the wheel is called an upright wheel or castle wheel.
+This type of wheel is often more compact, thus easier to store and transport.
 Some upright wheels are even made to fold up small enough that they fit in carry-on luggage at the airport.
 An Irish castle wheel is a type of upright in which the flyer is located below the drive wheel.

 Electric spinning wheel

-Electric spinning wheels or e-spinners are powered by an electric motor rather than via a treadle.
+An electric spinning wheels, or e-spinner, is powered by an electric motor rather than via a treadle.
 Some require mains power while others may be powered by a low-voltage source, such as a rechargeable battery.
-Most e-spinners are small and portable.

-One of the attractions of an e-spinner is that it is not necessary to coordinate treadling with handling the fibre (drafting), so it is generally easier to learn to spin on an e-spinner than a traditional treadle-style spinning wheel.
-E-spinners are also suitable for spinners who have trouble treadling for various reasons.
+Most e-spinners are smaller, more portable, and quieter than treadle wheels.
+One of the attractions of an e-spinner is that it is not necessary to coordinate treadling with handling the fibre (drafting), so it can be easier to learn to spin on an e-spinner than a traditional treadle-style spinning wheel.
+E-spinners are also suitable for spinners who have trouble treadling or keeping their treadling speed consistent.

+Friction drive

+This type of treadle-driven wheel does not use a drive band; instead the flyer is directly friction-driven via a rubber ring in contact at a right angle to the flat surface of a solid drive wheel.
+One example from New Zealand dates to 1918, and a very few other models using this drive method have been manufactured since 1970.
+These wheels are extremely compact and less fouled by outdoor dirt than drive-band wheels, but they are quite uncommon.